prehren/something-of-crunch/_posts/2024-11-13-top-wos-authors.md

 - Chisholm R. M., 1957, Perceiving: A philosophical study.
 - BOLLNOW OF, 1997, HERMENEUUSCHE PHILOS, P323.

 While there is not a huge amount of information here (e.g., no article titles; no publisher information; no editors), almost all cited items include author names (or rather: the name of the first author—my sense is that co-authors are generally omitted).
 That's good.
-What is not so great is that for most authors, we only get initials, not full first names.
+What is less ideal is that for most authors, we only get initials, not full first names.
 Yet many first initial-last name combinations are going to be shared by lots of authors.
-To get around this problem (or at least make it much more palatable), I decided only to keep references with at least one full first name (defined as an upper-case letter followed by at least one lower-case letters), or no first names at all (in order not to loose authors like Aristotle, Plato, Plutarch, Averroes, etc.).

-This introduces a problem, however.
+One possible way to get around this problem would be to only keep references with at least one full first name.
+However, this strategy has at least two severe issues.
+First, the strategy filters out references to works by authors without a first name (e.g., Aristotle, Plato, Plutarch, Averroes).
+Of course, it is possible to keep these references in the dataset.
+This introduces a different problem, however.
 Consider Aristotle.
 Aristotle virtually always get referenced as 'Aristotle.'
-So my filtered dataset will include (almost) all references to Aristotle's works.
-Compare that to an author like David Lewis, who either gets referenced as 'David Lewis' or 'D. Lewis.'
-My dataset will only contain instances of the first case, but not instances of the second case.
-As a result, Aristotle's citation count will be (quite dramatically) inflated compared to David Lewis' citation count.
+This means that my filtered dataset would include (almost) all references to Aristotle's works.
+Compare that to an author like David Lewis, who usually gets referenced as 'David Lewis' or 'D. Lewis.'
+The filtered dataset would only contain instances of the first case, but not instances of the second case.
+As a result, Aristotle's citation count would be (quite dramatically) inflated compared to David Lewis' citation count.

-To address this issue, we need a way to scale Aristotle's citation count down to what it would have been if Aristotle did have a first name (in which case the filtered dataset would have only contained references to 'Chad Aristotle,' not 'C. Aristotle.')
-To achieve this, I'll assume that all authors share roughly the same probability of being referred to with their full first name(s) vs. their initial(s).
+The second issue is that

+These two problems combined mean that I

 Some of the journals the WoS lists under Philosophy strike me as questionable.
 For instance: Are the _Nursing History Review_, the _Journal of Medical Biography_, the _Journal for the History of Astronomy_ or _Engineering Studies_ really philosophy journals?
 I think not.
 As a result, I decided to remove all journals from the dataset that are not also indexed on PhilPapers.
 This method isn't perfect, of course, but I think it is good enough.